 The B.S. undergraduate apparel and textiles program is, “designed to inspire students to envision fresh new approaches to the global challenges facing every aspect of the apparel and textiles industry.”
 All apparel and textiles students complete the core professional curriculum and specialize in apparel marketing or apparel design and production.
 In addition, the Department features mandatory internships, faculty-led study tours in the U.S. and abroad, and an annual public exhibition of student work.
 Graduate offerings include a M.S. degree in Apparel and Textiles and a PhD with a Specialization in Apparel, Textiles, and Interior Design.

-University of Delaware, Newark, Delaware (top 10% of schools considered)
+University of North Carolina Greensboro (top 12.6% of schools being considered)

-Jefferson (formerly Philadelphia University), Philadelphia, Pennsylvania (top 10% of schools considered)
+Thomas Jefferson University (top 15.0% of schools being considered)

 In 2017 Philadelphia University leadership decided to merge with Thomas Jefferson University (PhilaU), another local Philadelphia, Pennsylvania Institution.
 The new combined school is simply called Jefferson.
 Thomas Jefferson University was founded in 1824 and Philadelphia University was founded in 1884.
 Both were ahead of their time and focused on the importance of experiential learning.
 The new Jefferson was established on July 1, 2017 as a result of the merger of these two renowned universities.